Japan: Tokyo & Beyond

 Travel Documents & Tour Preparation

-- Travel Documents: In order to enter Japan, U.S. and Canadian citizens need a valid passport with an expiration date of at least six months after the date of re-entry.
-A Visa is NOT required for this trip.
+- Passport: In order to enter Japan, U.S. and Canadian citizens need a valid passport with an expiration date of at least six months after the date of re-entry.

 - Stay hydrated: It’s important to drink plenty of water throughout the day, we recommend bringing a refillable water bottle!